open-contracting/standard-development-handbook/docs/standard/terminology.md

 ![Terminology process overview](https://www.lucidchart.com/invitations/accept/2eee45ed-5e62-4636-9a44-24b4414f273f)

 ## 1. Proposition and validation
+## Tools overview

+### Google spreadsheet

+The Google spreadsheet is divided in sheets.

+The first sheet is the English sheet.
+It holds the source terms, their class, their definition, and any other field necessary to caracterize the source terms and help the translators.
+Only the people who validate the new terms and those who work on the definitions can edit this sheet.

+All subsequent sheets are dedicated to the translations.
+One sheet is created for each language variant (fr_FR, es_ES, es_UY, etc.).
+The first columns of these sheets are imported from the English sheets, with all the fields.
+New terms added in the English sheet are automatically visible in the translation sheets.
+For each translation sheet, only the translators and the proofreaders can edit the sheet.

+All the sheets are publicly readable.

+### GitHub

+GitHub is used as the source of truth for OCP terminology.
+The terms, definitions and translations that are pushed to the repository have been previously spellchecked.

+The benefit of using Git is that it neatly tracks the changes made to the files and it incorporates a convenvient issue tracker to track the progression of certain tasks.

+## Roles overview

+### Author

+The author writes English content for the OCP.

+They inform the terminologist when they have written chunks of content about new concepts.

+### Terminologist

+The terminologist recognizes what is a term and what isn't.
+They may also be an author.

+### Subject matter expert

+The subject matter expert (SME) is an expert in the domain of application of the terms.

+If they work on the definitions, they are fluent in English.

+If they translate the terms, they are fluent in the target language.
+They understand written English and are able to find terms in their language that equivalent to the source English terms.

+### Language owner

+The language owner oversees the translations of one or more variations of a language.
+They are the reference contacts for the subject matter experts (SMEs) who translate the terms.

+They are fluent practioners of the language they oversee.

+### Proofreader

+The proofreader ensures that the translated terms and their comments are well written and understandable.

+They are a native speaker of the target language.

+The proofreader may be a language owner, but not necessarily.

 When new content is added to the documentation and new concepts are introduced in the standard, new terms may need to be translated.